-For purposes of the Plan, a "good reason termination" generally means the NEO's voluntary termination of employment with the Company after one or more of the following without the NEO's written consent: a material reduction of the NEO's then-current annual base salary; or a material reduction of the NEO's authority, duties or responsibilities, unless the NEO is provided with a comparable position.
-To qualify as a good reason termination, the NEO must give the Company written notice within 60 days after the NEO knows or should know of the initial existence of such event or action, such event or action is not cured as soon as possible but in any case within 30 days of receiving such written notice, and the NEO terminates employment within 60 days following the end of such 30-day cure period.
+For purposes of the Plan, a "Good Reason Termination" means a NEO's voluntary termination of employment with the Company after one or more of the following is undertaken, through a single action or a series of actions, without the NEO's written consent: (i) a material reduction of the NEO's then-current annual base salary; or (ii) a material reduction of the NEO's authority, duties or responsibilities, unless the NEO is provided with a comparable position.
+For circumstances to qualify as grounds for a Good Reason Termination: (i) the NEO must give the Company written notice within 60 days after the NEO knows or should have known of the initial existence of such circumstances; (ii) such circumstances are not cured as soon as possible but in any case within 30 days of receiving such written notice; and (iii) the NEO terminates employment within 60 days following the end of such 30-day cure period.
+The determination of whether grounds for a Good Reason Termination exist, including the Compensation of the cure of any event and/or breach constituting a Good Reason Termination, shall be made in all cases by the Compensation Committee or the Board.